CKRPS75/Automated-Climate-Control-System/README.md

 ## Introduction:

-  - A smart Automated-Climate-System designed to automatically maintain optimal conditions for plant growth.
+  - A smart Automated-Climate-System designed to automatically maintain optimal conditions for agriculture and microbiological culture under controlled environment.
   - Monitors temperature, humidity, soil moisture, and light intensity in real time.
-  - Automatically controls devices such as fans, water pumps, mist sprayers, and grow lights.
+  - Automatically controls devices such as fans, water pumps, humidifier, and grow lights.
   - Provides a cost-effective, modular, and scalable alterative to expensive commercial systems.
   - Built using an ESP32 microcontroller and a custom web-based dashboard.
   - Supports both automatic operation and remote monitoring.
-  - Suitable for students, researchers, urban farmers, and small-to-medium Automated-Climate-Control-System setups.
+  - Suitable for research students, researchers, urban farmers, and small-to-medium Automated-Climate-Control-System setups.
   - Acts as a research platform and a foundation for smart agriculture and agritech applications.

 ## Research: